columbia-university-robotics/roboracer-2025/README.md

 ## Project Structure

 In `src/f1tenth`, you'll find various folders that represent different *packages* used by our car.
-Some of those packages are provided by RoboRacer and enable the basic functionality of the car, like driving with a joystick, a method of interfacing with the LIDAR, etc. Others, like the localization package, are packages that we have created to serve different functionalities of the car.
-The idea is that RoboRacer provides a base set of packages that gets your car up and running synchrononusly (i.e. not autonomously), so that you can focus on doing the autonomous stuff.
+Some of those packages are provided by RoboRacer and enable the car's basic functionality, such as driving with a joystick and interfacing with the LIDAR.
+Others, like the localization package, are packages that we have created to serve different functionalities of the car.
+The idea is that RoboRacer provides a base set of packages that gets your car up and running synchronously (i.e. not autonomously), so that you can focus on doing the autonomous stuff.

 The following packages are provided/required by RoboRacer:
 * f1tenth_stack